In this post, I discuss military crimes as a distinct system of criminal law and the general structure of the Uniform Code of Military Justice.

 One interesting note about principals under Article 77 is that in the military, accessories before the fact are considered principals.
 This means that accomplices, coconspirators, and aiders and abettors are all charged as principals, even if they did not actually commit the underlying crime.
 This is because accessories before the fact and the principal actors have the same mens rea and are therefore held equally culpable.

 The UCMJ provides for three main types of crimes: inchoate crimes, military-specific crimes, and common law crimes.

-These military crimes are what are popularly understood by the term “military law,” as these crimes have little or no parallel with civilian criminal law.
+These types of offenses are what are popularly understood by the term “military law,” as they have little or no parallel with civilian law.
 The acts these articles address are considered criminal by virtue of the actor’s status as a member of the armed forces.

 The UCMJ is meant not only to address behavior specific to military service but also to function as a fully contained justice system.
 Consequently, Articles 118 through 132 of the UCMJ address common law crimes.

 So, traditional components of any justice system are addressed, including crimes such as murder (Article 118), rape (Article 120), and theft (Articles 121 and 122).

 As a note, the common law crime of sodomy is included in the UCMJ (see Article 125).
 Its applicability, however, has changed in recent years to forcible sodomy and bestiality.
 The UCMJ no longer outlaws homosexual behavior, and, regardless, Article 125 covers “unnatural carnal copulation with another person of the same or opposite sex,” putting it more in line with “sexual assault” than the old common law crime of sodomy.